TUM-DSE/research-work-info/README.md

 ## Assessment

-- **Criteria:**  The overall grade is based on the following three dimensions:
+- **Assessment criteria:**  The overall grade is based on the following three dimensions:

     * Thesis work
     * Thesis write-up